 - foster the development of consistent health standards between the various States and Territories

 - foster medical research and training and public health research and training throughout Australia; and

 - foster consideration of ethical issues relating to health.

 NHMRC collects, holds, uses and discloses personal information to carry out these functions or activities.
-NHMRC also collects, holds, uses and discloses personal information to carry out responsibilities including those under the:
+NHMRC also collects, holds, uses and discloses personal information to carry out other responsibilities including those under the:

 - Medical Research Future Fund Act 2015